DannyBen/rush-cli/README.md

 Feel free to inspect the [setup script](setup) before running, or simply install manually by placing the [rush](rush) script in `/usr/local/bin` or anywhere in your `PATH`.

+Note that rush requires bash 4.0 or higher
+(`brew install bash` for mac users).

 Quick Start